OfficialLilKev/Online-Crash/README.md

 # Crash Game - Spinsala

-Welcome to **Crash Game - Spinsala**, an exciting game where players bet on how high a multiplier will go before it crashes!
+Welcome to **Crash Game -**, an exciting game where players bet on how high a multiplier will go before it crashes!
 Test your luck by placing your bets, watch the rocket soar, and cash out before the multiplier crashes for big winnings.

 ## Features
 - **Dynamic Multiplier:** Watch the multiplier increase and decide when to cash out.
 But be careful, as the rocket could crash at any moment!